DOT-111 tank car: New construction standards

 Thirteen DOT-111 tank cars lost about 324,000 USgal of ethanol contaminating a tributary of the Rock River resulting in one of the largest fish kills in Illinois history.

 As a result of an accident in Cherry Valley, Illinois, in 2009, the Association of American Railroads studied several options for increasing the crashworthiness of DOT-111 tank car designs and published new construction standards in a Casualty Prevention Circular, with the intent to revise the AAR Manual for Standards and Recommended Practices for tank cars that are used to transport ethanol and crude oil.
 Beginning on October 1, 2011, the new AAR standard for DOT-111 tank cars requires tank heads and shells to be constructed of thicker steel.
 The new specification also requires that heads and shells be constructed of normalized steel, and in all cases 1/2 inch thick half head shields must be provided.
 The AAR has also mandated a more robust housing or rollover skid for protection of top fittings.
 The new standards only apply to newly manufactured cars; there is no requirement to retrofit, repurpose, or retire existing DOT-111A cars built to the older design.
 The NTSB has called that design "inadequate," noting the older cars are "subject to damage and catastrophic loss of hazardous materials."

-In May 2015, the Federal Railroad Administration and Transport Canada jointly announced the new DOT-117 specification to supersede the DOT-111 design, of which all examples would be required to be retired or rebuilt by May 2025.
+In May 2015, the Federal Railroad Administration and Transport Canada jointly announced the new DOT-117 specification to supersede the DOT-111 design for all flammable class products, of which all examples would be required to be retired or rebuilt by May 2025.